Frequently Asked Questions

 Must I provide refreshments or restroom access to the walkers?

 You do not.
-Every neighborhood will have designated Refreshment Stations where walkers can obtain water and access restrooms.
-The location of the Refreshment Stations will be shown on the GardenWalk map for your neighborhood.
+Every neighborhood will have designated garden for information and refreshment where walkers can obtain water and access restrooms.
+The location of the Information Stations will be shown on the GardenWalk map for your neighborhood.

 May I sell plants or other items during the event ?